Miss World Thailand

-Miss World Thailand (also known as Miss Thailand World) is a Thai national pageant in which the winner compete in the Miss World, one of the Big Four major international beauty pageants.
+Miss World Thailand (formerly known as Miss Thailand World) is a Thai national beauty pageant in which the winner is sent to compete in Miss World, one of the Big Four major international beauty pageants.

-The current Miss World Thailand is Suchata Chuangsri of Phuket.
-She represented Thailand at Miss World 2025 in Hyderabad, India and went on to win.
+The current Miss World Thailand is Kanteera Techaphattanakul of Chiang Mai.

 History

-In 1985, BEC-Tero Entertainment Pcl.
-(Channel 3) was awarded the rights to host the Miss Thailand World pageant and to send a Thai representative to compete at Miss World.
-Parnlekha Wanmuang was crowned the first Miss Thailand World in 1985.
+In 1985, BEC-Tero Entertainment (Channel 3) was granted the rights to organize the Miss Thailand World pageant and send Thailand's representative to compete at Miss World.
+Parnlekha Wanmuang was crowned the first Miss Thailand World in the same year.

-Since 2025, Tero Entertainment and TPN Global have formed a partnership. on 22 April 2025, They appointed Suchata Chuangsri as the new Miss World Thailand 2025 and also renamed the pageant to Miss World Thailand.
+In 2025, Tero Entertainment partnered with TPN Global.
+On 22 April 2025, they officially appointed Suchata Chuangsri as Miss World Thailand 2025 and renamed the pageant to Miss World Thailand.

+Suchata Chuangsri went on to win Miss World 2025, marking Thailand's first-ever victory at Miss World.